January energy is a real thing, and it doesn’t last long.

 The Proof

-You’re reading this on a site built with the same infrastructure. webuildstores.co.uk runs on Astro and Netlify - sub-second loading, 50+ pages, and it handles everything I need without breaking a sweat.
+You’re reading this on a site I built with the same infrastructure. webuildstores.co.uk runs on Astro and Netlify - sub-second loading, 50+ pages, and it handles everything I need without breaking a sweat.

 escudero-auto.com is a client site - a 3D printing manufacturer doing industrial additive manufacturing and rapid prototyping.
 Same stack, same performance, same £49 a month.